fabiojmendes/tempsys-firmware/README.md

 - Manufacturer Id is fixed to 0xFFFF for testing purposes.
 - Version of this packet format, currently 1.
 - This counter is incremented every time the firmware performs a reading.
-It will wrap around once it spills over.
+It wraps around once it spills over.
 - Voltage: 16 bit LE unsigned value of the battery voltage in millivolts.
 - Temperature: 16 bit LE signed value of the temperature in Celsius.
 You should divide by 100 to get the actual value.